Calliari/docker-intro/README.md

 docker swarm init
 ```

-run it with a name, give your app a name.
+Run it with a name, give your app a name.
 Here, it is set to getstartedlab.

 ```
 docker stack deploy -c docker-compose.yml getstartedlab